 Other types of secure storage include metal gun safes, safes that can be bolted to cement floors, wall safes, and locking cases that provide a modicum of security from curious eyes when traveling.

-Keeping your guns secure is one of the critical responsibilities of any gun owner.
+Keeping your guns secure is one of the critical responsibilities of any gun and firearms owner.